sciplot/sciplot/docs/index.md

     // Show the plot in a popup window plt.show();

-    // Save the plot to PDF and EPS files plt.save("figure.pdf");
+    // Save the plot to a PDF file plt.save("figure.pdf");
-    plt.save("figure.svg");
 }
 ```